Updated: 2:30 p.m. Jan. 24

 It’s also very useful for non-student caffeine fiends, too.

 - There’s just one 24-hour cafe to be found in the city, unless you count fast food spots like McDonald’s or the 24-hour Starbucks located at the Oakmont Service Plaza (but we already told you not to go there).
-Though they’re diners, not cafes, we gave Ritter’s Diner and Eat N Park the greenlight for this article, too.
+Though they’re diners, not cafes, we gave Ritter’s Diner, Eat N Park and IHOP the greenlight for this article, too.

 - The winner — if you count being up late to serve coffee as a winner — is a coffee shop on Carnegie Mellon’s campus — and it’s open to the public, so go grab a cup.